ChanderG/node-webkit-starter/README.md

 #Node-Webkit template(WIP)

 ###What?
 A simple template to work with Node-Webkit.
-Includes Bootstrap, Bootswatch theme and Node-QUnit for testing.
+Includes Bootstrap, Bootswatch theme and nodeunit for unit-testing.

 ###Build Instructions